GoogleCloudPlatform/fda-mystudies/deployment/README.md

 ### Deployment overview

 Following this guide will result in your own unique instance of the FDA MyStudies platform.
 The resulting deployment will have the structure illustrated in [**Figure 1**](#figure-1-overall-architecture-of-the-semi-automated-deployment).
 Each functionally distinct aspect of the platform is deployed into its own cloud project to facilitate compartmentalization and robust access management.
-Each project and resource is named for its purpose, and has a `{PREFIX}-{ENV}` label, where `{PREFIX}` is a consistent name of your choice and `{ENV}` delineates your environment (for example, `dev` or `prod`).
+Each project and resource is named for its purpose, and has a `{PREFIX}-{ENV}` label, where `{PREFIX}` is a consistent name of your choice and `{ENV}` describes your environment (for example, `dev` or `prod`).
 The list of projects you will create for your deployment is as follows:

 Project | Name | Purpose
 ---------|------------|---------------